suzuki-shunsuke/resume/resume.md

 ## Summary

-I have been working as a software engineer for about 7 years and have experience in development and operation.
+I have been working as a software engineer for about seven years and have experience in development and operation.

-I joined Donuts as a web application engineer and developed web services for 2 years.
-I experienced a wide range of processes (Requirement definition, Design, Implementation, Testing, and Release) and technical areas (front-end, back-end, and infrastructure) in a small team.
+I joined Donuts as a web application engineer and developed web services for two years.
+I experienced various processes (Requirement definition, Design, Implementation, Testing, and Release) and technical areas (front-end, back-end, and infrastructure) in a small team.

 At LINE Corporation, I worked as a Corporate Engineer for 2.5 years and operated and developed internal systems.
-I have worked with packaged products such as Confluence and GitHub Enterprise, introduced OSS such as Drone and Prometheus, and developed systems using Python and Go.
+I have worked with packaged products such as Confluence and GitHub Enterprise, introduced OSS such as Drone and Prometheus, and developed systems with Python and Go.

-In my current position, I have been a member of the cross-product SRE team for 2.5 years, operating and developing platform for our own products which are working on Kubernetes on AWS.
+In my current position, I have been a member of the cross-product SRE team for 2.5 years, operating and developing a platform for our products which are working on Kubernetes on AWS.
 I develop tools and CI/CD pipelines so that the product team can perform development and release in a self-contained manner without SRE.
-In particular, I'm focusing on improving the Terraform Monorepo workflow to create an environment where product teams can safely and comfortably set up their own product infrastructure using Terraform.
+In particular, I'm focusing on improving the Terraform Monorepo workflow to create an environment where product teams can safely and comfortably set up their product infrastructure using Terraform.

-I'm also personally contributing to OSS such as [Terraform Provider AWS](https://github.com/hashicorp/terraform-provider-aws) and [Terraform Provider Docker](https://github.com/kreuzwerker/terraform-provider-docker) and developing OSS such as [tfcmt](https://github.com/suzuki-shunsuke/tfcmt), [aqua](https://aquaproj.github.io/), and [tfaction](https://github.com/suzuki-shunsuke/tfaction) to solve problems through software.
+I'm also contributing to OSS such as [Terraform Provider AWS](https://github.com/hashicorp/terraform-provider-aws) and [Terraform Provider Docker](https://github.com/kreuzwerker/terraform-provider-docker) and developing OSS such as [tfcmt](https://github.com/suzuki-shunsuke/tfcmt), [aqua](https://aquaproj.github.io/), and [tfaction](https://github.com/suzuki-shunsuke/tfaction) to solve problems through software.

 I also write blogs actively to share knowledge internally and externally.